-It aims to attract wealthy individuals and institutions with a keen interest in fine wine to build a global portfolio of vineyards worth €50 million.
+It aims to attract wealthy individuals and institutions with a keen interest in fine wine to build a portfolio of vineyards around the world with a total market value of €50 million.

 Investors must put up at least €200,000 or $200,000 and will be committed for a minimum of five years.